Summer Houses For Sale

 We believe that it is vital that you are given the opportunity to inspect your purchase before parting with your money!

 We have established two easily-accessible display sites near Guildford and Farnham in Surrey.
-You are welcome to view over 100 buildings from all of our main ranges!
+You are welcome to view over 100 buildings which include many summer house designs from all of our main ranges!

 Browse at your leisure without worrying about any high-pressure salesmen pouncing on you!
 If you need any help then we are there to advise.